-- A. Western Oregon University shall develop written procedures to incorporate the principles of this Board policy. - B. Western Oregon University shall report the resulting procedures, evidence of implementation or, in the alternative, provide a report documenting how these principles of shared governance have already been incorporated into the institution's governance structure.
-The report shall be provided to the Chancellor, or his designee, by December 1, 2003. - C. In developing the institutional report referenced above, Western Oregon University shall ensure appropriate input from and collaboration with the officially recognized student government association.
-For purposes of the report on student shared governance the student government association shall be regarded as the appropriate liaison for student input.
+- A. Western Oregon University shall develop written procedures to incorporate the principles of this Board policy. - B. Western Oregon University shall report the resulting procedures, evidence of implementation or, in the alternative, provide a report documenting how these principles of shared governance have already been incorporated into the institution's governance structure. - C. In developing the institutional report referenced above, Western Oregon University shall ensure appropriate input from and collaboration with the officially recognized student government

-D. The president is charged with the responsibility of ensuring that the principles of shared governance with students are incorporated, where appropriate, throughout the University.
+- association.
+For purposes of the report on student shared governance the student government association shall be regarded as the appropriate liaison for student input. - D. The president is charged with the responsibility of ensuring that the principles of shared governance with students are incorporated, where appropriate, throughout the University.